wcmatthysen/hamcrest-text-patterns/README.md

 Features
 --------
-* Easier to read (although more long-winded) than regular expressions
+* Easier to read (although more long-winded) than regular expressions.
 * Named capture groups: captured text is identified by name, not by the index of the group.
 * Composable: patterns can be easily combined into more complex patterns without worrying about breaking regex syntax or changing group identifiers.
 * Refactoring friendly: patterns can be refactored with your favourite IDE.